camunda-community-hub/script-connector/README.md

 # zeebe-script-worker

 A Zeebe worker to evaluate scripts.
-Scripts are useful to create/modify the payload, to do (simple) calculations or for prototyping.
+Scripts are useful for prototyping, to do (simple) calculations, or creating/modifying variables.

 * the worker is registered for the type `script`
 * required custom headers:
   * `language` (String) - the name of the script language
   * `script` (String) - the script to evaluate
-* output payload contains `result` - the result of the evaluation
-* available context in script:
+* available context/variables in script:
   * `job` (ActivatedJob) - the current job
   * `zeebeClient` (ZeebeClient) - the client of the worker
+* the result of the evaluation is passed as `result` variable

 Available script languages:
 * javascript (Oracle Nashorn)